 Poovar Backwaters

-Poovar is a gorgeous island paradise situated near Kovalam, the famous beach destination in Kerala.
-With unexplored beaches, scenic backwaters, long expanses of glowing sand and swaying coconut palms, Poovar is a beautiful backwater destination in Kerala but not many people aware of this little paradise.
-Located at the entrance of Neyyar River, Poovar is a rare location find in Kerala by the most tranquil backwaters and opening out to the Arabian Sea and a dream golden sand beach.
+Poovar is a gorgeous island paradise situated near Kovalam, one of the famous places to visit near Kochi.
+With unexplored beaches, scenic backwaters, long expanses of glowing sand, and swaying coconut palms, Poovar is a beautiful backwater destination in Kerala but not many people are aware of this little paradise.
+Located at the entrance of the Neyyar River, Poovar is a rare location in Kerala by the most tranquil backwaters and opens out to the Arabian Sea and a dream golden sand beach.

 Most Popular Kerala Backwater Tours